maheshwarkuchana/Face_Recognition/README.md

 # Face_Recognition

-Dataset = Data consists in Data Folder which consists of 6 categories in which each catefry consist of 21 images
+Dataset = Data consists in Data Folder which consists of 6 categories in which each category consist of 21 images

 Test Set =  Test Images are present in Test_Images Folder